MouriNaruto/loongson-gsgpu-dkms-module-mirror/ReadMe.md

 I was interested about that and I had downloaded the package from the Loongnix software repository.
 I found they have provide the full source code of them.

-It looks like the module is based on the AMD driver.
-I have tried my best to find the copyright information from Loongson and finally I have found it in several files.
+It looks like the module is based on the AMD GPU driver.
+I have tried my best to find the copyright information from Loongson and finally I have found the copyright information in several files.

 ## Information